 Removing characters from a string is most common and frequent activities in PHP.
-Suppose, You have a long name, but your system does not allow to show more than 6 characters of your name.
-In this case, you need to keep only first 6 characters from your name.
+For example, you have a long name, but your system does not allow to show more than 6 characters of your name.
+In this case, you need to keep only first 6 characters from the name.
 To solve this issue we use substr() function.

 – Solution to remove character from a string: